 On the evening of Tuesday, April 1, it was final, Mayor Vincent Gray had been defeated by Muriel Bowser as the Democratic nominee for the Mayor of DC.
-DC has never had a republican mayor.
-In fact since DC’s first Mayor, Walter Washington, there have been a total of 7 mayors and all of them have been Democrats.
+DC has never had a Republican mayor.
+In fact, since DC’s first Mayor, Walter Washington, there have been a total of 7 mayors and all of them have been Democrats.
 Making Muriel Bowser the likely next Mayor of DC.

 Many DC Tech residents are wondering if Bowser will be as “supportive” of startups as Mayor Gray.

 Others, like this Cranky old man, think that if you call thoughtlessly and indiscriminately throwing crumbs to the Tech Sector in order to build a PR reputation as a Technology Savvy Job Creator, then Gray was a Tech Supporter.
-The problem with the Mayor’s program has been he’s thrown too little money, seemingly misplaced and handed to the leader of 1776, who’s only qualification was a willingness to hire the Mayor’s Business Director before the Mayor got voted out of office.
+The problem with the Mayor’s program has been he’s thrown too little money, seemingly misplaced and handed to the leader of 1776, whose only qualification was a willingness to hire the Mayor’s Business Director before the Mayor got voted out of office.

-Hey startups!!!!
+Hey, startups!!!!
 Let me help you understand something.

 - If you need a government to help you build your company…. you deserve to fail.

-- If you can’t figure out how to get stuff done, how to get people to help you, if you can’t raise money… perhaps you deserve to fail.
+- If you can’t figure out how to get stuff done, how to get people to help you if you can’t raise money… perhaps you deserve to fail.